Tinkerforge/doc/en/source/Software/API_Bindings_Java.rst

 If and how the Java bindings have to be installed depends heavily on how you are going to use them.
-If you are just calling the Java compiler from the command line then you can just put the ``Tinkerforge.jar`` file into the same folder as the Java code of your program and include it in the classpath.
+If you are just calling the Java compiler from the command line then you can just put the ``Tinkerforge.jar`` file into the same folder as the Java code of your program and include it in the class path.

 How the bindings can be used in a certain IDE depends on the specific IDE and will be explained in the documentation of the IDE.